Overview

 This approach not only mitigates chargeback risks by ensuring payments are settled only upon successful authorization but also provides merchants with the flexibility to manage refunds and cancellations efficiently.

-Minimizing chargeback risks, auth+settle secures transactions by finalizing payments only after confirming delivery, facilitating smoother refunds and cancellations.
+Minimizing chargeback risks, auth+settle secures transactions by finalizing payments only after confirming delivery, supporting smoother refunds and cancellations.

-Facilitates business growth by enabling access to a diverse range of acquirers and payment processing solutions, thereby expanding the merchant's operational capabilities.
+Supports business growth by providing access to a wide range of acquirers and payment processing solutions, expanding the merchant's operational capabilities.

 Empowers merchants with the ability to design bespoke payment processes that cater to unique business demands, enhancing operational adaptability.

-Boosts transactional security through mandatory customer verification before payment completion, significantly curtailing fraudulent activities.
+Boosts transactional security through mandatory customer verification before payment completion, significantly reducing fraudulent activities.

-Enhances the purchasing experience with instantaneous payment validation, strengthening customer trust and fostering loyalty.
+Enhances purchasing experience with instantaneous payment validation, strengthening customer trust and fostering loyalty.

-Ensures adherence to stringent security protocols and regulatory standards, safeguarding merchant and customer data integrity.
+Ensures compliance with strict security protocols and regulatory standards, safeguarding the integrity of merchant and customer data.

 1. The merchant requests auth to hold the customer's funds, specifying the hold duration in hours.
 The merchant either sets a settle_interval for auto-settlement or intends to manually settle at a later point.

-2. Solidgate acknowledges receipt and forwards the request to the acquirer for determination of auth approval.
+2. Solidgate receives the request and sends it to the acquirer to decide on the auth approval.

 5. The merchant confirms receipt of the auth status to Solidgate.